European Professional Club Rugby: Revenue

 Revenues generated by EPCR tournaments are divided in three equal parts — one third to Premiership Rugby clubs, one third to LNR clubs, and one third to URC clubs.
 Under the previous European Rugby Cup, the Irish, Welsh, Scottish and Italian clubs had received 52% of revenues, while the English and French clubs received 48%.

+In 2024 EPCR turned down a TV rights deal of £14m from TNT Sports, later agreeing a £6m deal with Premier Sports (which has a much smaller audience than TNT).

 European Player of the Year

 The European Player Award was introduced by ERC in 2010, as part of their ERC15 awards, created to recognise the outstanding contributors of the first 15 years of European rugby.
 The first recipient of the award, considered the best player of the previous 15 years, was Munster Rugby's Ronan O'Gara.
 Following the award, and beginning with the 2010-11 Heineken Cup season, ERC began presenting a Player of the Year Award annually.

 EPCR continued the award after taking over the running of European competitions, and the first EPCR European Player of the Year Award was presented following the 2014-15 European Rugby Champions Cup season.

-The most recent player to be awarded the accolade was Alex Goode in 2019.

 Since 2017, the Player of the Year has been awarded The Anthony Foley Memorial Trophy, commissioned in tribute to Anthony Foley, the former Munster head-coach.